Reasons to choose Economics at Kent

 6. Choice of programmes

-We offer a wide range of single and joint honours undergraduate degrees and seven Master's degrees, which provide the opportunity to specialise in different areas of economics (eg finance, econometrics, agri-environment), study abroad or combine economics with other subjects such as management, accounting or law.
+We offer a wide range of single and joint honours undergraduate degrees and six Master's degrees, which provide the opportunity to specialise in different areas of economics (eg finance, econometrics, development), study abroad or combine economics with other subjects such as accounting, law, management, politics, or sociology.
 The School also offers two research degrees in Economics and Agri-Environmental Economics.

 7. A multicultural, cosmopolitan and active student body